 Solar Energy Technology

-First Solar's world headquarters are located in Tempe.
-First Solar is the largest solar panel manufacture in the U.S. Locally, First Solar now has many projects going on in Arizona including powering the new Microsoft energy-efficient data centers, located west of Phoenix in the Goodyear / El Mirage areas.
+First Solar's world headquarters is located in Tempe.
+First Solar is the largest solar panel manufacture in the U.S. They have been operating for over 30 years and have more than 10,000 employees worldwide.
+Locally, First Solar now has many projects going on in Arizona including powering the new Microsoft energy-efficient data centers, located west of Phoenix in the Goodyear / El Mirage areas.

 Medical Device Electronics & IC Technology

 Central Arizona also has companies that produce leading edge electronic devices for the Medical industry.

 Medtronic, a leader in implantable microelectronic & IC design, development and manufacturing for the medical industry, has a 30-acre Enginnering and Production campus located in Tempe.